AgriFutures Australia: Past research

 RIRDC was involved in early work on developing canola in Australia, which has gone on to become a major crop, and research for the tropical fruit industry saw it expand to more than 400 Australian commercial growers by 2005.
 RIRDC's research helped improve rice yields by 87% per megalitre while reducing water use by 45%.
 RIRDC's chicken meat research led to a new live MG vaccine which holds 40% of that global market and reduced losses in the industry.
 It also developed three new oaten hay varieties – Wintaroo, Brusher and Kangaroo – which are contributed to an export hay market that grew by 200% over the ten years up to around 2005/6.

 AgriFutures provided a grant of $405,000 in 2019 to Essential Oil Producers Association of Australia for the development of Australian essential oils.

-On December 2021, AgriFutures Australia created an Australian Emerging Tropical Fruits Strategic RD&E Plan to identify and promote five tropical fruits with market growth potential; the five fruits were jackfruit, rambutan, durian, dragon fruit and longan.
+In December 2021, AgriFutures Australia created an Australian Emerging Tropical Fruits Strategic RD&E Plan to identify and promote five tropical fruits with market growth potential; the five fruits were jackfruit, rambutan, durian, dragon fruit and longan.